PlaylistsTrance/lrc2osb/README.md

 # lrc2osb
 Script to convert LRC lyrics to osu! storyboard

+## Set-up
+You will need to have installed Python 3.\*.
+For example: Python 3.10.

+Install the depencies using `py -m pip install -r requirements.txt`.

+## Usage

-Usage: `py .\lrc2osb.py "/path/to/lyrics.lrc" "/path/to/storyboard.osb"`
+`py .\lrc2osb.py "/path/to/lyrics.lrc" "/path/to/storyboard.osb"`
 Where the path to storyboard does not yet exist.

 ## LRC format